mekomsolutions/bahmniemr-to-o3-migration/docs/migrate-existing-attachments.md

 ### Notes
 - Adjust the MySQL root password and container names as per your setup.
-- The script assumes that the unmigrated files are located in `/home/ubuntu/complex_obs/`.
+- The script will move migrated files are into `/home/ubuntu/complex_obs/` dir.
 Adjust the path as necessary.
 - The script assumes that the OpenMRS database is named `openmrs`.
 Adjust the database name if it differs in your setup.
+- Some commands may require root or sudo privileges depending on your system configuration.